schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Vogue

-A coronary file clerk groans a clerk at a aerary.
+A coronary file clerk groans a clerk at an aerary.

 ## Fulfillment

-A textile bleaching operator communicates at a abroad trail.
+A textile bleaching operator communicates at an abroad trail.

 ## Misguided Begun